cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 > [!IMPORTANT]
-> If you make updates to embeded repository (e.g. CasC bundles), you must push the changes to the public upstream (repository/branch) before running `terraform apply` locally.
+> If you make updates to embedded repository (for example, CasC bundles), you must push the changes to the public upstream (repository/branch) before running `terraform apply` locally.
 The endpoint and/or branch can be updated via `set-casc-location` from the companion [Makefile](Makefile).

 ### Pre-commits: Linting, formatting and secrets scanning